 The competition is open to any kind of photo related to school transportation.
-Three winners will receive a $100 cash prize.
+The deadline is this Friday, June 10.

 The second edition of School Bus eXchange brings school bus operators and suppliers to Colorado to share solutions for key issues facing the industry.